SERVICE PURCHASE AND PAYMENT OPTION FACTOR CHANGES: EFFECTIVE JANUARY 1, 2020

 Yes, until the end of this calendar year.
 Employees wanting to "lock in" the cost of purchasing service should make a request to the retirement office before December 31, 2019.

-PLEASE NOTE: Once KRS calculates the cost of service, if the employee fails to make the purchase by the specified deadline in the cost estimate, subsequent cost calculations may be at a higher rate.
+PLEASE NOTE: Once KRS calculates the cost of service, if the employee fails to make the purchase by the specified payment due date in the cost estimate, subsequent cost calculations may be at a higher rate.
 Repayments of previously refunded service and contributions for service that was omitted erroneously to KRS are not subject to this adjustment.

 And as always, you may contact KRS toll free at 1-800-928-4646 to speak with a counselor about your retirement account.